Skip to main

 University-wide Navigation

-Through the Earle C. Clements Innovation in Education Award, the National Archives and UK Libraries' Wendell H. Ford Public Policy Research Center recognize teachers with a marked impact on student success, who display great creativity and innovation in the classroom and show an unflagging enthusiasm and commitment to increasing student awareness of the importance of public service.
+Through the Earle C. Clements Innovation in Education Award, the National Archives and UK Libraries Wendell H. Ford Public Policy Research Center recognize teachers with a marked impact on student success, who display great creativity and innovation in the classroom and show an unflagging enthusiasm and commitment to increasing student awareness of the importance of public service.

 View all of our past Clements Award recipients, and learn more about our most recent winners below.

-2022 Clements Award Recipients
+2024 Clements Award Recipients

-Kelly Beckett
+Kelly Pratt-Booth